 Also, some of the address validation APIs are available for free.
 Even the ones that charge some amount, have nominal fees.

-A good user experience will lead to good customer shopping experience.
-If customers have good shipping experience, it does not take much time to build a word-of-mouth of your brand.
-No matter how large or small your business is, these small elements cluster to improve your brand loyalty and nurture the customer relationship.
+A good user experience will lead to a good customer shopping experience.
+If customers have a good shipping experience, it does not take much time to build word-of-mouth of your brand.
+No matter how large or small your business is, these small elements cluster to improve your brand loyalty and nurture customer relationships.